Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 Between the ranchers and the black-footed ferrets, the prairie dogs of the plains may not have a fighting chance; the ferrets depend upon them almost solely for food and housing, and the ranchers depend upon the cattle with which they compete for forage, so it's difficult to lay the blame in anyone's court.

-The ferrets kill the prairie dogs and procure their burrowed-tunnel housing as their own.
+The ferrets kill the prairie dogs and claim their burrowed-tunnel housing as their own.

 Can the Black-Footed Ferret and the Prairie Dog Both Survive in the Wild?